-- Create a definite plan and start with it whether your are or not
+- Create a definite plan and start with it whether you are or not

 - Write down all the previous step

-Napoleon Hill says that no one is ready for acquiring riches until he believes he can acquire it.
+Napoleon Hill says that no one is ready for acquiring riches until he believes he can acquire them.

 The state of mind indeed must be BELIEF, not hope or wish.

-And he adds that nothing is impossible to the person who backs DESIRE with enduring FAITH.
+And he adds that nothing is impossible for the person who backs DESIRE with enduring FAITH.